AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/catalogs.md

 ## Propagation of shared catalog features {#propagation}

 Administrators across the accounts in an organization can share the catalogs to multiple accounts.
 The receivers of the shared catalogs can acquire the learning objects associated with the shared catalogs.
-In addition to this feature, from November 2016 release of Captivate Prime, the receivers can acquire the properties of learning objects shared through the Catalogs.
+In addition to this feature, from November 2016 release of Learning Manager, the receivers can acquire the properties of learning objects shared through the Catalogs.

 After sharing the Catalogs, if an Administrator of an account makes any changes to the learning objects the same changes will be propagated to all the learning objects acquired by the receiver of shared catalogs.